AutoDock Vina

 Accuracy

-Additionally and independently, AutoDock Vina has been tested against a virtual screening benchmark called the Directory of Useful Decoys by the Watowich group, and was found to be “a strong competitor against the other programs, and at the top of the pack in many cases”.
+AutoDock Vina significantly improves the average accuracy of the binding mode predictions compared to AutoDock 4, judging by our tests on the training set used in AutoDock 4 development.[*] Additionally and independently, AutoDock Vina has been tested against a virtual screening benchmark called the Directory of Useful Decoys by the Watowich group, and was found to be “a strong competitor against the other programs, and at the top of the pack in many cases”.
 It should be noted that all six of the other docking programs, to which it was compared, are distributed commercially.
+AutoDock Tools Compatibility For its input and output, Vina uses the same PDBQT molecular structure file format used by AutoDock.
+PDBQT files can be generated (interactively or in batch mode) and viewed using MGLTools.
+Other files, such as the AutoDock and AutoGrid parameter files (GPF, DPF) and grid map files are not needed. |

 Binding mode prediction accuracy on the test set.
-“AutoDock” refers to AutoDock 4, and “Vina” to AutoDock Vina 1.
+“AutoDock” refers to AutoDock 4, and “Vina” to AutoDock Vina 1. |

 Ease of Use

 Vina’s design philosophy is not to require the user to understand its implementation details, tweak obscure search parameters, cluster results or know advanced algebra (quaternions).
 All that is required is the structures of the molecules being docked and the specification of the search space including the binding site.
 Calculating grid maps and assigning atom charges is not needed.
-The usage summary can be printed with “vina --help“.
-The summary automatically remains in sync with the possible usage scenarios.
+The usage summary can be printed with “vina --help

 Implementation Quality

-• By design, the results should not have a statistical bias related to the conformation of the input structure.
+- By design, the results should not have a statistical bias related to the conformation of the input structure.

-• Attention is paid to checking the syntactic correctness of the input and reporting errors to the user in a lucid manner.
+- Attention is paid to checking the syntactic correctness of the input and reporting errors to the user in a lucid manner.

-• The invariance of the covalent bond lengths is automatically verified in the output structures.
+- The invariance of the covalent bond lengths is automatically verified in the output structures.

-• Vina avoids imposing artificial restrictions, such as the number of atoms in the input, the number of torsions, the size of the search space, the exhaustiveness of the search, etc.
+- Vina avoids imposing artificial restrictions, such as the number of atoms in the input, the number of torsions, the size of the search space, the exhaustiveness of the search, etc.

 Flexible Side Chains